wdporter/i-am-that-ebook/src/98-freedom-from-self-identification/readme.md

 of success.</p>

 <p><b>Maharaj:</b> Can you sit on the floor?
 Do you need a pillow?
 Have you any questions to ask?
 Not that
 you need to ask, you can as well be quiet.
-To be, just *be*, is important.
+To be, just <em>be</em>, is important.
 You need not ask anything, nor do anything.
 Such apparently lazy way of spending time is highly regarded in India.
 It means that for the time being, you are free from the obsession with ‘what next’.
 When you are not in a hurry and the mind is free from anxieties, it becomes quiet, and in the silence something may be heard